Jean-Luc du Preez: Sale Sharks

+He made 25 appearances in the 2021-22 season, scoring 4 tries in the Premiership and 2 in the Champion's Cup.
+In October 2022 he extended his contract at Sale until 2026.
+During the 2022-23 season, Du Preez started in Sale's 35-25 Premiership Final defeat to Saracens.

+On 7 May 2025 it was announced that Du Preez would leave Sale Sharks to take up a playing opportunity abroad at the conclusion of the 2024-25 season.

+Bordeaux

+On 15 July 2025, Jean-Luc would leave Sale Sharks in England to move to France to sign for Bordeaux in the Top 14 competition from the 2025-26 season.

+International career

 In 2016, Du Preez was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He came on as a replacement in their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.
 He then started the second match of the series, scoring the home team's first try in a 26–29 defeat to the Saxons in George.

 He was included in the South Africa squad for the 2016 Autumn Internationals on the 22 October 2016.
 He made his first appearance in a non-capped game for South Africa XV against the Barbarians, which ended in a 31-31 draw.
 His first international cap came in an appearance off of the bench against Wales on the 26 November 2016.

 Du Preez was initially called up to the South Africa 'A' for the 2017 mid-year rugby union internationals, with two matches scheduled against the French Barbarians.
 He was then called up to the main Springbok squad on the 27 May 2017.
 Du Preez featured in all three tests in the series, coming off the bench in the first two and starting in the final test.
 South Africa won the test series 3-0.

 He was named in the squad for the 2017 Rugby Championship on the 5 August 2017.
 He played all 5 games for South Africa in the tournament, scoring tries in South Africa's win against Argentina in Salta and in a close loss against New Zealand.
 The only game which Du Preez started was a heavy 57-0 loss to New Zealand.
 A fractured ankle ruled him out of the 2017 end-of-year rugby union internationals.